How to Remove a Tree Stump (and Prevent Regrowth)

 - Boosts Curb Appeal: A stump-free property simply looks cleaner and more appealing.

-The Chemical Removal Method
+Method 1: Chemical Removal

 Tools & Materials